adarsh1990/obsidian-connie-task-plugin/README.md

 ### Workspace Organization

-- All tasks are stored in `Confluence Tasks.md`
+- All tasks are stored in your configured tasks file
 - Tasks are organized by week of creation
 - Most recent weeks appear first
 - Hidden task IDs prevent duplicates